“Blow Blow Thou Wind” by John Everett Millais

-The mother is seated on a rock in the snow has her shawl pulled over her head to keep the wind and cold from her child as it feeds.
+The mother is seated on a rock in the snow.
+She has her shawl pulled over her head to keep the wind and cold from her child as it feeds.
 In the distance, the child’s father is walking away.
-The poem below, provides a clue to as to whether he is abandoning the family of going ahead to search for food and shelter.

 The title comes from one of Shakespeare’s poems in “As You Like It”: